SamPertWasTaken/SamPertWasTaken/README.md

 - My favourite language is a tie between C# and PHP.
 - I'm currently learning Rust, mostly using it for creating desktop applications and tools.
 - I'm also doing light experiments with home-labbing on a Raspberry Pi.
+- I'm a massive space and rocket enthusiast.
 - I daily drive Linux and will speak with you about it extensively if brought up.
 - I've also built most of my desktop computers.